 At the date of capitalising property, plant and equipment, the Group estimates the useful life of the asset based on management's judgement and experience.
-Due to the significance of capital investment to the Group, variances between actual and estimated useful economic lives could impact results both positively and negatively, see note 12.
+Due to the significance of capital investment to the Group, variances between actual and estimated useful economic lives could impact results both positively and negatively.